carbon-language/carbon-lang/flang/documentation/C++style.md

 * Otherwise, where a good public C++ style guide is relevant and clear, follow it.
 [Google's](https://google.github.io/styleguide/cppguide.html) is pretty good and comes with lots of justifications for its rules.
+* Reasonable exceptions to these guidelines can be made.
 ## In particular:
 ### Files
 1. File names should use dashes, not underscores.
 C++ sources have the